 Simply put, sustainable coffee, served sustainably is our aspiration.
 We know that designing and building green stores is not only responsible, it is cost effective as well.
 The energy and passion of our green apron partners has inspired us to find ways to operate a greener store that will generate even greater cost savings while reducing impact.

 Starbucks has a history of putting the environment first in the retail space.
-In 2005, the company developed the LEED (Leadership in Energy and Environmental Design) for Retail program in conjunction with the U.S. Green Building Council (USGBC).
+In 2005, the company developed the Leadership in Energy and Environmental Design (LEED) for Retail program in conjunction with the U.S. Green Building Council (USGBC).
 The “Starbucks Greener Stores” framework is mean to build upon that effort.